lazarusA/JuliaDocs/docs/manual/environment-variables.md

 ## REPL formatting {#REPL-formatting}

 Environment variables that determine how REPL output should be formatted at the terminal.
-Generally, these variables should be set to [ANSI terminal escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code).
+The `JULIA_*_COLOR` variables should be set to [ANSI terminal escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code).
 Julia provides a high-level interface with much of the same functionality; see the section on [The Julia REPL](/stdlib/REPL#The-Julia-REPL).

 ### `JULIA_ERROR_COLOR` {#JULIA_ERROR_COLOR}